 We observe that .

 Therefore, B(4,-1) is an invariant point (under the linear transformation M).
-The image of B is B itself.
+The image of point B is B itself.

 Note that the origin (0,0) is always an invariant point - this is a property of linear transformations.